apioo/psx/doc/concept/api_versioning.rst

         }
     }

-If the consumer requests version 1 an "Warning" header will be added that this version is deprecated.
-If no version is specified the latest API version gets used but it is _strongly_ recommended that users specify an concret version.
+If the consumer requests version 1 a "Warning" header will be added that this version is deprecated.
+If no version is specified the latest API version gets used but it is _strongly_ recommended that users specify a concret version.